serverless/serverless/docs/deprecations.md

 Note:

-- Configuration setting is ineffective for deprecations reported before service configuration is read.
+- In service configuration setting is ineffective for deprecations reported before service configuration is read.
 - `SLS_DEPRECATION_DISABLE` env var and `disabledDeprecations` configuration setting remain respected, and no errors will be thrown for mentioned deprecation coodes.

 <a name="CLI_DEPLOY_FUNCTION_OPTION"><div>&nbsp;</div></a>